spatie/laravel-permission/docs/upgrading.md

 5. Apply any version-specific special updates as outlined below...

+6. Review the changelog, which details all the changes: https://github.com/spatie/laravel-permission/blob/main/CHANGELOG.md and/or consult the [Release Notes](https://github.com/spatie/laravel-permission/releases)

+## Upgrading from v4 to v5

+Follow the instructions described in "Essentials" above.

+## Upgrading from v3 to v4

+Update `composer.json` as described in "Essentials" above.

+## Upgrading from v2 to v3

+Update `composer.json` as described in "Essentials" above.

 ## Upgrading from v1 to v2
+There were significant database and code changes between v1 to v2.

 If you're upgrading from v1 to v2, there's no built-in automatic migration/conversion of your data to the new structure.
 You will need to carefully adapt your code and your data manually.